konflux-ci/build-definitions/README.md

 > [!TIP]
 > Task selector `(.spec.tasks[], .spec.pipelineSpec.tasks[])` in the above
-> example makes it easy to test the migration scripts in local by passing
+> example makes it easy to test the migration scripts locally by passing a
 > Pipeline or PipelineRun YAML file.
 For example:
 > ```bash
 > bash task/hello/migrations/0.2.sh /path/to/repo/.tekton/component-a-pull.yaml`